CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### Backface culling fixes

-While it is a useful GPU performance improvement, backface culling wasn't always a thing in the 3D era GTAs:[^bfc-explanation]
+While it is a useful GPU performance improvement, backface culling wasn't always a thing in the 3D-era GTAs:[^bfc-explanation]
 * No original version of GTA III has it enabled.
 * GTA Vice City enables it on PC, but not the PS2.
 * GTA San Andreas enables it on all platforms.

 While Rockstar fixed many models in the PC version of Vice City to render correctly with backface culling, many more were missed.
-In this update, I implemented several exceptions to the backface culling, similarly to what was done in the mobile versions of GTA III and Vice City:
+In this update, I implemented several exceptions to the backface culling, similar to what was done in the mobile versions of GTA III and Vice City:

 * Backface culling was always disabled on vehicles, but that did not extend to the detached car parts.
   This was fixed in SilentPatch for San Andreas for the longest time, but now it's also present in Vice City.